More Information

 • Suicidal thoughts

 It is not uncommon to experience postpartum depression.
-In fact, 1 in 5 new moms have mild to severe postpartum depression.
+In fact, 1 in 5 new moms has mild to severe postpartum depression.
 There are a few well known new moms who have suffered from postpartum depression.
 Brooke Shields, and former first lady of New Jersey, Mary Beth Cody.
 These women have come forward with their struggles with postpartum depression, and have helped create awareness about this common and very treatable issue.

 About 70% to 80% of new moms say they feel anxious, irritable, sad, and overwhelmed in just the first few days after the birth of their baby.